jbartus/netbox-lab/README.md

 ```
 cp terraform.tfvars.example terraform.tfvars
 ```
-- edit `terraform.tfvars` to add your nbe license id and define your region
-NOTE: make sure the region you define matches that which your cli is configured to use
+- edit `terraform.tfvars` to add your nbe license id and define your region.  be sure the region you define matches what your cli is configured to use
 ```
 aws ec2 describe-availability-zones --query "AvailabilityZones[0].RegionName"
 ```